w5xd/PacketThermometer/README.md

 Battery Extender

-REV07 and later have this Battery Extender Circuit.
-In the prior versions of the PCB (REV05 and earlier), the sleep time was determined by a single R and C on the INT pin (D3 on the Arduino).
-Those components were chosen for an RC delay of as much as 100 seconds (10M times 10uF).
-That slow moving input stays close to Vdd/2 for an extended period of many dozens of seconds, which in turn causes the Atmega328 to draw up to about 500uA above its minimal sleep current for that length of time (See the Atmega328P specifications.)
+REV07 and later have the Battery Extender Circuit.
+In the prior versions of the PCB (REV05 and earlier), the sleep time is determined by a single R and C on the INT pin (D3 on the Arduino).
+Those components can be chosen for an RC delay of as much as 100 seconds (10M times 10uF).
+That slow moving input stays close to Vcc/2 for an extended period, which in turn causes the Atmega328 to draw up to about 500uA above its minimal sleep current for an extended length of time (See the Atmega328P specifications.)
-The Battery Extender eliminates the long period of excess current draw by accelerating the pass through Vcc/2.
-The circuit depends on a p-channel MOSFET with a low gate threshold, Q12.
+The Battery Extender eliminates the long period of excess current draw by accelerating the decay through Vcc/2.
+The circuit depends on a p-channel MOSFET with a low gate threshold.
 A threshold specification of significantly smaller than -Vdd/2 is required (i.e. much less than -1.65 volts.)
 The nominal threshold of the specified DMP1045U part is -700mV.
-Q12 turns on when the RC circuit at C11, R11 discharges that far below Vcc.
-When Q12 turns on, it causes Q13 to quickly truncate the R11/C11 decay, which then crosses Vcc/2 in a few milliseconds.
+That MOSFET, Q12, turns on when the RC circuit at C11, R11 discharges that far below Vcc.
+This in turn activates Q13 to quickly truncate the R11/C11 decay through R12, which then crosses Vcc/2 in a few milliseconds.
 The other pair of MOSFETs, Q10 and Q11, implements a charge pump so that the RC circuit discharges from as much as double Vcc (about 6V) to get a much longer time delay than is feasible without it.
 The capacitors in the Battery Extender circuit can be identical, but must be ceramic (for very low leakage current compared to polarized capacitors.)
-An LTSpice model is published here for the Battery Extender.
+Here is the modeled voltage at pin D3 from the LTSpice model.

 <p align='center'><a href='BatteryExtenderTrace.pdf'><img width="75%" src='BatteryExtenderTrace.png' alt='BatteryExtenderTrace'/></a></p>

-If the builder desires, you may revert to the REV05 behavior by omitting all the Battery Extender components except for  R11 and C11.
-Install a jumper in the holes provided at D12.
+Later PCB versions can be reverted to the REV05 single R and C timer by omitting all the Battery Extender components except for  R11 and C11, along with installing a jumper in the holes provided at D12.
+The appropriate #define in the ino file for REV05 must be uploaded.
 (Why is REV06 not mentioned?
 It was a failed attempt to extend battery life using an external gate to detect the decaying RC voltage crossing toward zero.
 The gate worked no better than the Atmega328 input.)